Poyo-SSB/tetrio-bot-docs/Messages/server_social_notification.md

 ## `supporter_expiring` notification format

-Sent when your TETR.IO supporter status is going to expire soon.
+Sent when your TETR.IO Supporter status is going to expire soon.

-* (string) `expires`: When your supporter status will expire, as an ISO 8601-formatted timestamp.
+* (string) `expires`: When the user's TETR.IO Supporter status will expire, as an ISO 8601-formatted timestamp.

 ## `supporter_expired` notification format

-Sent when your TETR.IO supporter status has expired.
+Sent when your TETR.IO Supporter status has expired.
 No specific data is included.

 ## `friend` notification format